ric2b/Vivaldi-browser/chromium/chrome/installer/mac/signing/README.md

 ## Running Tests

-Simply run the wrapper script at `//chrome/installer/mac/signing/run_mac_signing_tests.py`.
+The `signing` module is thoroughly unit-tested.
+When making changes to the signing scripts, please be sure to add new tests too.
+To run the tests, simply run the wrapper script at `//chrome/installer/mac/signing/run_mac_signing_tests.py`.

 You can pass `--coverage` or `-c` to show coverage information.
 To generate a